3kh0/ext-remover/README.md

 **I disabled the extension.
 Why is some stuff still blocked?**

-I have bad news for you... not all filters are Chrome Extensions.
+I have bad news for you...
+Not all filters are Chrome Extensions.
 Again, make sure the extension pages (like bookmark A) are frozen before you assume that your skiddy self successfully did the exploit.

 [Baby method for slow people](https://ltmeat.bypassi.com/alt/1.txt)